hummel22/VideoReduce/README.md

 docker compose build
 docker compose up -d
 ```

+The Docker image now performs a multi-stage build that compiles the Vue dashboard before packaging the FastAPI service.
+No
+additional steps are required beyond the standard compose workflow.

 Mount your SMB input/output shares into `data/input` and `data/output` respectively so the queue worker can pick up manifests
 and place transcoded files where downstream systems expect them.